v0iden/omnibang/README.md

 ! yt wintergatan
 ```

+A full list of websites and their abbreviation can be found [here](banglist.md).
+Please note that this file is really long (about 13k websites), so it might take a while to load.

 ## Installation (Works for both Chrome & Edge)
 I'm planning on publishing the extension on the chrome web store.
 As of now, though, you'll have to install the extension manually.
 1) [Download](https://github.com/v0iden/omnibang/archive/refs/heads/master.zip) zip file from Github.
 Extract to a location where it won't be deleted.